wonkwonlee/wonkwonlee/README.md

 ### Hey, I'm Wonkwon Lee!

-MSCS Student at New York University, Courant Institute of Mathematical Sciences
+I am an MSCS graduate from New York University, Courant Institute of Mathematical Sciences.

+During my Master’s, I was fortunate to work on Fair and Trustworthy AI.

-BSc from the University of Manchester
+Prior to to Master’s, I studied at the University of Manchester.

 🇰🇷🇨🇦🇬🇧🇺🇸